Freight Shipping from Greensboro to Los Angeles

 How much does it cost to ship freight from Greensboro to Los Angeles?

-Full truckload (FTL) rates from Greensboro, NC to Los Angeles, CA currently range from $6,059-$7,468 for a standard dry van load over the 2,818-mile route.
+Full truckload (FTL) rates from Greensboro, NC to Los Angeles, CA currently range $6,059-$7,468 (roughly $2.16-$2.67 per mile over 2,818 miles).
 LTL shipments typically cost $1,750-$2,795 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greensboro to Los Angeles?